speedscale/docs/docs/guides/dlp.md

 ### Enabling Manually

 :::caution Note
-Manually enabling DLP as described below requires access and permissions to edit ConfigMaps in your kubernetes cluster.
+Manually enabling DLP as described below requires access and permissions to edit ConfigMaps in your Kubernetes cluster.
 :::